-The following sections enumerate four ways in which help content could be displayed with respect to the item for which help documentation is requested by the user.
+The following sections enumerate four general ways in which help content could be displayed.

-The image to the right illustrates one of proposed methods for showing help:
+The image to the right illustrates one of the proposed methods for showing help:

-Help about a particular RPL Predefined Function used with a Rule (or user-defined function or RPL expression slot) could be presented by showing that Predefined Function's "editor" dialog, which would include that Predefined Function's help content.
+Help about a particular RPL Predefined Function used with a Rule (or user-defined function or RPL expression slot) could be presented in the Predefined Function's "editor" dialog.

 - (1) Help can be shown within the dialog in which context-help was requested: There are several types of dialogs in which RPL Frames (editor panels) are used (this being one of the types of places from which context help would be requested).
 Each of these contexts, plus the two relevant RPL Palette tabs (see above) have their own GUI layout constraints, and would require different and separately implemented changes to add a "help" panel.
 We're deciding that this lack of conformity and broad development scope is undesirable.
 One exception to this is that we will show the RPL Predefined Function's description content in a panel at the bottom of the Predefined Function tab of the RPL palette. - (2) Help can be shown within the dialog corresponding to the item for which context-help is being requested: Of the items having help topics supported by this enhancement, only RPL Predefined Functions have an associated dialog.
 And, in fact, the RPL Frame panel (intended for user-defined functions) doesn't currently have a use when showing a predefined function.
 The panel just shows this message: "See Online Help for documentation of predefined functions."
-This is a natural place to show documentation for the predefined function. - (3) Help can be shown within a single reusable (singleton) online help viewer window within RiverWare: Since individual RPL operators don't have their own dialog, this is a reasonable place in which to show help topics for those RPL language constructs. - (4) Help can be shown within an external viewer/browser.
+This is a natural place to show documentation for the predefined function.
+See the prior illustration. - (3) Help can be shown within a single reusable (singleton) online help viewer window within RiverWare: Since individual RPL operators don't have their own dialog, this is a reasonable place in which to show help topics for those RPL language constructs. - (4) Help can be shown within an external viewer/browser.
 This is what's currently being done for online help, to show PDFs in a PDF viewer, typically Adobe Reader.
 There are ways of having certain versions of certain viewers navigate to specific places within an external document.
 How this is done can be dependent on which PDF viewer program the user has installed and configured1.
 It is not generally a reliable approach for implementing primary help functions.

 If an HTML version of any of the PDF documents were made available, it would be possible to reliably navigate to a particular section within that document - assuming the "anchor" (or "id" element attribute text value) for the desired section is known.
-Unfortunately, depending on the default browser on the user's system, a new instance of the browser - or a new tab within an active instance - may be created each time RiverWare attempts to show a section of the documentation.
+Unfortunately, depending on the default browser on the user's system, a new instance of the browser -- or a new tab within an active instance -- may be created each time RiverWare attempts to show a section of the documentation.

 1 Our decision to use Qt 4's general QDesktopServices library for showing external documents certainly has benefits.
-But for viewing PDF files, that approach doesn't allow us to pass a "named destination" command line parameter to the Adobe Reader program, nor even specify the viewer application to be used.
+But for viewing PDF files, that approach doesn't allow us to specify the viewer application to be used, and may interfere with navigating to a particular named destination within a PDF file.